Which Is Not A Responsibility Of The Hipaa Officer

 The HIPAA Security Rule mandates technical safeguards to protect electronic PHI (ePHI).
 While the HIPAA Officer is responsible for establishing security policies and procedures, the implementation of these technical safeguards often falls under the purview of the IT department or a designated Security Officer.

 • Example: The HIPAA Officer might develop a policy requiring encryption of all ePHI at rest and in transit.
-However, the IT department is responsible for selecting, implementing, and maintaining the encryption software and hardware.
+Still, the IT department is responsible for selecting, implementing, and maintaining the encryption software and hardware.

 • Why this distinction matters: The IT department possesses the technical expertise necessary to choose and manage complex security systems.
 The HIPAA Officer focuses on the policy framework, while IT focuses on the technical execution.